PierreGrognet/ChIPseq_Workshop/reagents.md

 Vortex (> 30sec) the beads.

-Then, the beads must be washed before use:
+Then, the beads must be washed before use:\
-> Aliquot the appropriate volume of beads and place on the magnetic rack\
+> Aliquot 250 µl of beads and place on the magnetic rack\
-  Wash with [Lysis buffer](Lysis_Buffer.md), 1 ml / 250µl of beads, 3 min, at RT\
+  Wash with [Lysis buffer](Lysis_Buffer.md), 1 ml / 250 µl of beads, 3 min, at RT\
-  Collect the beads and resuspend in [Lysis buffer](Lysis_Buffer.md), same volume as initially\
+  Collect the beads and resuspend in 250 µl [Lysis buffer](Lysis_Buffer.md)\
-  Store at 4°C
+  Store at 4°C\
+  \

+ NB: the volume of beads you wash can be scaled according to your needs